lukegniwecki/example-cryptocurrency-nexycoin/README.md

 ## Testing

 ## Requests
 Postman requests used to query the blockchain, add transactions and apply the consensus once the application is running on Flask.
-Port `5001`has been used in this example (*nexycoin_node_1*).
+Port `5001`has been used in this example (*Node 1*).

 ### GET